uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: "An individual, organization, or group of individuals or organizations responsible for . . . [the] manufacture, marketing, and/or distribution" of the platform edition (Lee et al. 2024; IFLA 2009)

+Both publishers and distributors may be included in this field.

 *text input field* [R][+]

 ### 1I.
 Publisher Class